Llangolman: History

 Llangolman lies in a historic landscape near the upper part of the valley of the Eastern Cleddau and its tributaries.
 The village place name derives from the church dedicated to St. Golman, or in Irish, St Colman.
 Colman is attributed to Colmán of Dromore, a 6th-century saint.

+On old maps, one will often see the east-west road from Llangolman to Maenclochog via Llandilo, marked as a Roman road.
+This is the so-called Via Julia that was proposed by a number of 18th- and 19th-century antiquaries and was based on a 1757 forged document by Charles Bertram called The Description of Britain.
+As a result, it is doubtful that the road is actually Roman.
+Instead, the Via Julia is now considered to be much further south and passes via Wiston.

 Anglican church

 Llangolman church stands on high ground just to the south of the main village.
 The current building is Victorian or early Victorian, with little to show for the original medieval building that once stood on the site.
 Of historical interest is the recording in the 19th century of a stone gate post about 150 yards from the churchyard.
 This stone, known as the Maen-ar-Golman (the stone upon Colman) is about 7 ft tall with a number of cross markings carved on the stone.
 The stone appears to have no inscriptions.
 The local belief is that Colman is buried nearby.

 The earliest recorded tombstone in the graveyard is for Stephen Lewis from Llangolman with the date 1778.